astropy/astropy/docs/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned above, building the documentation depends on a number of sphinx extensions and other packages.
-Since it isn't necessarily straightforward to know which package is causing issues or would need to have a new feature implemented, you can simply open an issue in the `core astropy package issue tracker <https://github.com/astropy/astropy/issues>`_.
-However, if you wish you can also open issues in the repositories for some of the dependencies:
+Since it isn't always possible to know which package is causing issues or would need to have a new feature implemented, you can open an issue in the `core Astropy package issue tracker <https://github.com/astropy/astropy/issues>`_.
+However, if you wish, you can also open issues in the repositories for some of the dependencies:

 * For requests/issues related to the appearance of the docs (e.g. related to